 To avoid addiction and serious side effects, one will need to know what drug classifications are, what types of drug classifications there are, and how to get help if one is currently in the grips of a deadly addiction.

-What are Drug Classifications and How Are They Used?
+What are Drug Classifications, and How Are They Used?

-To put simply, drug classifications are a means to organize drugs into categories.
-There are many reasons for why drugs are grouped under certain classifications in the first place.
+To put it simply, drug classifications are a means to organize drugs into categories.
+There are many reasons why drugs are grouped under certain classifications in the first place.
 One of these reasons is to protect the individual using the drug.
-In this way, having drugs classified by chemical similarities from other drugs can provide an individual with the knowledge of how the drug they plan on taking can impact them based on the similarities shared from other drugs in the same category.
+In this way, having drugs classified by chemical similarities to other drugs can give an individual the knowledge of how the drug they plan on taking can impact them based on the similarities shared with other drugs in the same category.

 Types of Drug Classifications

 - Alcohol: A legal substance in the U.S., it is also the most widely abused.
-While alcohol is known to create feelings of euphoria and lower inhibitions, it also brings with it devastating impacts to the user, which includes: impaired judgement, perception, and reaction times (which can cause severe bodily harm or even fatality, especially if driving under the influence) as well as, long-term damage to the liver.
+While alcohol is known to create feelings of euphoria and lower inhibitions, it also brings with it devastating impacts to the user, which include: impaired judgment, perception, and reaction times (which can cause severe bodily harm or even fatality, especially if driving under the influence) as well as, long-term damage to the liver.